sqlsizer/ps-sqlsizer/README.md

 ## Trick 1
  The BFS algorithm is visiting the graph nodes in specific, well-known order.
  In SqlSizer the node is the BFS operation which one row that defines set of data rows visited or to visit.
- At every step of BFS, operations are grouped into *slices*.
  Thanks to this, it's more efficient to find next nodes (data rows) in the graph during BFS search.

 ## Trick 2